jean-maldo/eggplant-etl/README.md

 to INFO by default and the file logger is set to DEBUG.
 These logging levels can be modified in the **handler** section of the config file.
 Log files are saved under the **logs** directory and the project is set up to rotate log files sequentially, keeping a history of 5 log files in addition to the current run.

+## Results and Next Steps
+SQL Select statement and CSV output can be found in the Files directory.

+Next Steps:
+* Add workflow management e.g. Airflow
+* Database error handling
+* For larger file processing, look at streaming with Kafka and Spark.
+* Add unit testing